Rilwan-A/multidim-positional-encoding/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a practical, easy to download implemenation of 1D, 2D, and 3D sinusodial positional encodings for PyTorch and Tensorflow.
+This is a practical, easy to download implemenation of 1D, 2D, and 3D sinusodial positional encodings for PyTorch .

 It is able to encode on tensors of the form `(batchsize, x, ch)`, `(batchsize, x, y, ch)`, and `(batchsize, x, y, z, ch)`, where the positional encodings will